CMB constraints on DHOST theories: Model and setup

 \subsection{EFT approach}

-The EFT approach allows to treat separately the time-evolution of the background quantities and that of the perturbative ones.
-For instance, D'Amico et al. \cite{DAmico:2016ntq} studies the impact of $\alpha_{\rm H}$ on the angular power spectrum of the CMB anisotropies assuming the $\Lambda$CDM background.
+In the EFT approach, we can treat the background and perturbative quantities separately.
+For instance, in Ref.~\cite{DAmico:2016ntq}, the authors assume the $\Lambda$CDM background and study the impact of $\alpha_{\rm H}$ on the angular power spectrum of the CMB anisotropies.
 To study the significance of the parameter $\beta_1$ characterising the DHOST theories, we also assume the $\Lambda$CDM background and consider a simple case with $\beta_1 \ne 0$, $\alpha_{\rm K} \ne 0$ and $\alpha_{\rm H}=\alpha_{\rm M}=\alpha_{\rm T}=\alpha_{\rm B}=0$.
-Following the past studies, we parameterise the EFT parameters as
+Following the literature \cite{DAmico:2016ntq}, we assume that the EFT parameters behave as